faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > The Spirit is the decisive, determining factor—not archaeology, not linguistics, not DNA, and certainly not the theories of man.
 The Spirit is the only witness that is sure and certain and infallible.

+[testimony and holy ghost]

 > As a boy of about fifteen or sixteen, I was reading the story of the 2,000 sons of Helaman.
 I marveled at their bravery and the Lord’s protecting hand.
 Then a voice came to my mind: “That story is true.”
 Since then, other confirmations have come.[37]

+[story of holland missionary]

 > Why is it so important for you individually to gain a testimony of the Book of Mormon?
 Because if you do, it will become your personal iron rod.
 The mists of darkness may come and the unanswered questions may arise, but through it all you will have your iron rod to cling to—to keep you on the straight and narrow path that leads to eternal life.

 > The Lord has promised that if we pray “with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto [us], by the power of the Holy Ghost” (Moroni 10:4).
 If we want the truth that badly, if we are willing to pay that price and be unrelenting in that quest, the answer will eventually come.

+discuss issues with moroni's promise and epistemology generally.

 > By that promised power of the Holy Ghost I bear my personal witness that the Book of Mormon is God-given and that it is all it claims to be—a pure and powerful witness of Jesus Christ, His divinity, and His doctrine.
 In the name of Jesus Christ, amen.

 [add in /u/we were gods point about it still not being the case that it's a historical record.]

 [^shared_by_others]: Elder Holland's story (also told by Kim B. Clark) was shared by many others (all last retrieved 2017-09-06): [1](http://rogerwilco-ldsreport.blogspot.com/), [2](https://web.archive.org/web/20170801050830/http://www.texashoustonsouthmission.com/weekly-presidents-pen/2016/4/25/presidents-pen-4-25-16), [3](https://eldercowansouthafrica.blogspot.com/2017/07/zone-conference.html) [4](http://savvysmissionaryblog.blogspot.com/2015/11/carry-on.html), [5](http://hermanaalisonknight.blogspot.com/2015/11/one-month-down-17-to-go.html), and [6](http://eldergideonbenge.blogspot.com/2017/07/an-invitation-to-come-home.html).
 The story profoundly influenced many hearers: